SonaliChatterjee-10/RNAPhase-ML/README.md

-# RNA Sequence Stacked Classifier
+# RNA Sequence Stacked Classifier(RNAPhase_ML)

-A reproducible pipeline that trains 15 diverse machine-learning classifiers on 807-dimensional RNA sequence features (167 handcrafted tabular features
-+ 640-dim RNA-FM mean embedding) and then stacks them with a small seed-bagged neural network to produce a final binary LLPS prediction.
+## Associated manuscript
+**Sequence architecture of RNA reveals key molecular signatures driving RNA phase separation**

+This repository contains the reproducible analysis pipeline associated with the manuscript above.

+A reproducible machine-learning pipeline for identifying sequence signatures associated with LLPS-associated RNAs.
+The framework integrates 167 handcrafted RNA sequence descriptors with 640-dimensional mean-pooled RNA-FM embeddings, yielding an 807-dimensional representation for each RNA.

+Fifteen heterogeneous base classifiers are combined through cross-validated probability stacking with a neural-network meta-learner to distinguish experimentally supported LLPS-associated RNAs from LLPS-unannotated background RNAs.

-**Headline result (test n = 183, threshold 0.5):**
+**Independent test-set performance (n = 183; threshold = 0.5):**
+the final stacked Meta-NN achieves accuracy = **0.891**, F1 = **0.880**,
-meta-NN achieves AUC-ROC = **0.935**, F1 = **0.880**, MCC = **0.782** —
+AUC-ROC = **0.935**, AUC-PR = **0.944**, and MCC = **0.782**.
-better than the strongest individual base learner on all primary metrics.
+The Meta-NN provides the strongest overall performance among the evaluated models, ranking first on six of seven reported metrics.
 ## Repository layout

 ```